BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_profile_sharing.md

 # Share Profiles Using a PIN

-PDMPublisher for SOLIDWORKS `2026.08.10` and later can share a profile by using a six-digit PIN.
+PDMPublisher for SOLIDWORKS can share a profile by using a six-digit PIN.
 Another PDMPublisher for SOLIDWORKS user can enter that PIN to download, save, and apply the shared settings.

 This feature belongs to **PDMPublisher for SOLIDWORKS**.
 The PDM Professional task stores settings in its task definition and does not use profile PINs.

 > [!IMPORTANT]
-> Both users need an internet connection and a version of PDMPublisher for SOLIDWORKS that supports profile PIN sharing.
+> Both users need an internet connection.
 A PIN remains available for 30 days.

 ## What a Shared Profile Can Include